speedoduel/speedoduel/README.md

 - :open_book: Currently studying data science at Wilfrid laurier Univeristy
 - :briefcase: **worked on virtual internships with Deloitte*, KPMG, GE and Quantium and Goldman Sachs* and *Square Enix*
 - 🔭 I’m currently working on a covid 19 dataset trying to improve and enhance it bit by bit while learning more things everyday
-- 🌱 I’m currently learning cooking, making better videos, and understanding Matlab
+- 🌱 I’m currently learning cooking, data science and ML concepts.
 - 🤔 I’m highly interested in Linux cmd, Deep learning, Spark and ML
 - 💬 Ask me about cars, youtube, mobiles, Android, Data, travelling, memes, Python, R
 - 📫 How to reach me: telegram or whatsapp me at +1-519-778-83065:iphone: